-Table 9 lists DLM resources designed for test administrators.
+Table 8 lists DLM resources designed for test administrators.
 These resources are available on most state webpages.

-Table 9 DLM Resources for Test Administrators
+Table 8 DLM Resources for Test Administrators

+Resource Purpose ACCESSIBILITY MANUAL (PDF) Provides guidance to state leaders, districts, educators, and IEP teams on the selection and use of accessibility supports that are either programmed in Student portal (e.g., magnification) or are provided by the test administrator outside Student Portal (e.g., calculator).
+These supports can be used during the assessment.
+Assessment Resources (Teacher role Resource Category) Includes the Blueprints, Guide to Practice Activities and Released Testlets, various manuals and videos, and the materials collection list for each subject for each window.
+EDUCATOR PORTAL USER GUIDE (PDF) Supports test administrators and other district educators in navigating Educator Portal to access assessment information, including student data and reports.
+Guide to DLM Required Test Administrator Training (PDF) Helps familiarize test administrators with the DLM Required Test Administrator Training and how to access it from Educator Portal.
+Guide to Practice Activities and Released Testlets (PDF) Supports the test administrator in accessing practice activities and released testlets in Student Portal using student demo accounts.

 Resource Purpose

-ACCESSIBILITY MANUAL (PDF) Provides guidance to state leaders,

-districts, educators, and IEP teams on the

-selection and use of accessibility supports

-available in Student Portal.

-Assessment Resources (Teacher role Includes the Blueprints, Guide to Practice

-Resource Category) Activities and Released Testlets, various

-manuals and videos, and the materials

-collection list for each subject for each

-window.

-EDUCATOR PORTAL USER GUIDE (PDF) Supports test administrators and other

-district educators in navigating Educator

-Portal to access assessment information,

-including student data and reports.

-Guide to DLM Required Test Administrator Helps familiarize test administrators with

-Training (PDF) the DLM Required Test Administrator

-Training and know how to access it from

-Educator Portal.

-Guide to Practice Activities and Released Supports the test administrator in

-Testlets (PDF) accessing practice activities and released

-testlets in Student Portal using student

-demo accounts.

 Instructional Resources (webpage) Includes additional resources for

-educators and test administrators, such as
+educators and test administrators,

+such as test blueprints, currently tested

-currently tested Essential Elements and
+Essential Elements and their

-their associated mini-maps, a materials
+associated mini-maps, a materials

 collection list for each subject for each

 window, and sample Testlet Information

 Pages (TIPs).

-TEST ADMINISTRATION MANUAL (PDF) Supports test administrators in preparing
+TEST ADMINISTRATION MANUAL (PDF) Supports test administrators in

+preparing themselves and their

-themselves and students for assessment.
+students for assessments.

-Test Updates (webpage) Provides breaking news on test
+Test Updates and DLM News (webpage) Provides updates on test administration

-administration activities.
-Sign up to
+activities.
+Sign up to receive Test

-receive Test Updates and alerts when new
+Updates and DLM News and alerts

-resources become available.
+when new resources become available.